 As a result, you might need:

-Of course, the kind of insurance you buy depends on the type of business you own—you might need several kinds of insurance all at once.
+Of course, the kind of business insurance you buy depends on the type of business you own—you might need several kinds of insurance all at once.
 This is where the business owner’s policy (BOP) comes in handy.
 These umbrella policies can usually lump property, casualty, and other insurances along with your liability policy.
 A package deal can be much more cost effective than buying individual policies for each type.

 Easy.
 You need to go through an insurance broker or agent.
 LegalZoom recommends going through your local chamber of commerce or other business people you trust to help you choose a trustworthy insurance professional.